 It’s been hours since this happened and I STILL feel wounded.
 I’m sitting at home in posture of pity.

 Honest to God, I don’t think I’ve been so fragile since childhood, when a classmate could shatter my world with a mildly offensive reference to a shortcoming.
 Or an unfavorable comparison of my dog’s behavior with theirs (our black lab once ran onto the field during a school baseball game and resisted capture for an eternity.
-I’m not sure I’ve ever felt so embarrassed since).
+I’m not sure I’ve felt so embarrassed since).

 COVID has done this to me.
 I’m like a babe with no emotional armor and I must put an end to it.